A higher order polytopal method for contact mechanics with Tresca friction: Numerical Experiments

 The geometry and mesh are the same as in the previous test cases, but the Lamé coefficient are now $G = 1$, $L\in\{1,10^4,10^6\}$, and the Tresca threshold $g$ is set to $1/L$.
 The exact solution is defined by

 with $h(x,y) = -\sin(x)\cos(y)$, $P(z) = z^2$, and $Q(z) = z^2/4$, is designed to satisfy the Tresca frictional-contact conditions at the matrix–fracture interface $\Gamma$.
 The right-hand side $\mathbf{f} = -\operatorname{div}\boldsymbol{\sigma}(\mathbf{u})$ and the Dirichlet boundary conditions on $\partial\Omega$ are deduced from $\bo{u}$.
 As in section \ref{subsec.6.2}, we have that the fracture $\Gamma$ is in slippy-contact for $z<0$ and sticky-contact for $z>0$.
 Convergence of the scheme is examined on a family of meshes, with the convergence rates for each value of $L$ is reported in Table \ref{table:6.1}.
 As before we notice an order 2 convergence on the gradient but, more importantly, we see that the magnitude of the error remains the same no matter how high the second Lamé coefficient becomes.
 This demonstrate the fact that the scheme is locking-free in the quasi-incompressible limit, which is consistent with our error estimates (see Remark \ref{rem:error.estimates}).
+We further investigates the conditioning of the method in the nearly incompressible regime.
+Keeping Young's modulus $E=1$, we vary the Poisson ratio $\nu$ towards $0.5$ on the third tetrahedral mesh (with size $h=$6.75e-01) and the third hexa-cut mesh (with size $h=$5.58e-01).
+Figure \ref{figure:conditioning} reports the condition number of the global stiffness matrix, and shows that it seems to grow almost linearly with respect to $1/(0.5-\nu)$.